-In offering a premium email delivery platform to our customers we carefully monitor our IPs for listings on significant blacklists.
+In offering a premium email delivery platform to our customers we carefully monitor our IPs for listings on blacklists (Top Blacklists – What You Need to Know.)
 The Marketo Privacy team maintains relationships with the major blacklists to better assist our customers in resolving these issues.
 When we find that one of our customers was responsible for a blacklisting we contact that customer and request some actions be taken to remediate the issue.

-In many cases we find that sending an email to a spamtrap address caused the blacklisting.
+In many cases we find that sending an email to a spamtrap address (What Is a Spamtrap and Why Do They Matter?) caused the blacklisting.
 Spamtraps are email addresses that have either never been used or have not been used for a long time and are now owned by anti-spam organizations.
 They are considered by these organizations as a sign of poorly maintained or inappropriately acquired addresses.
 Based on this assessment they conclude that the marketer is sending spam and consequently blacklist the sender.

 To prevent future blacklistings you'll need to review your recent activity to remove the spamtrap from your mailing.
 Finding the spam trap address can be difficult; they are closely guarded secrets of the blacklisting organizations and they do not share these addresses.